 Liquid Cargo Tank Facility

-Facilities allow for transferring from barge-to-rail or barge-to-truck
+Facilities allow for transferring from barge-to-truck

 - Construction, Agriculture and Manufacturing: